Vyral/todd-martin-recruiting-blog/_posts/2021-08-10-spend-time-outside-to-help-with-lockdown-malaise.md

 {% include excerpt.html %}

 Today I wanted to reach out to encourage you and your family to **take advantage of the time we have to go outside and soak in the wonder of the outdoors**.
-Though things are slowly returning to normal (whatever normal is these days), we’ve all been locked up for a long time.
+Things are slowly returning to normal (whatever normal is these days), but we’ve all been locked up for a long time.
 Spending time in the great outdoors can do wonders for your physical and mental health, so enjoy it while you can\!

-And as always if you have any questions about buying or selling a home or the market in general, don’t hesitate to reach out to us.
+And as always, if you have any questions about buying or selling a home or the market in general, don’t hesitate to reach out to us.
 We’re always happy to chat\!